projectcapsule/capsule/docs/content/general/proxy.md

 Starting from the v0.3.0 release, Capsule Proxy exposes Prometheus metrics available at `http://0.0.0.0:8080/metrics`.

-The offered metrics are related to the internal `controller-manager` code base, such as work-queue and REST client requests, and the Go runtime ones.
+The offered metrics are related to the internal `controller-manager` code base, such as work queue and REST client requests, and the Go runtime ones.

 Along with these, metrics `capsule_proxy_response_time_seconds` and `capsule_proxy_requests_total` have been introduced and are specific to the Capsule Proxy code-base and functionalities.

 `capsule_proxy_response_time_seconds` offers a bucket representation of the HTTP request duration.
-The available variables for this metrics are the following ones:
+The available variables for these metrics are the following ones:
-- `path`: the HTTP path of each single request that Capsule Proxy passes to the upstream
+- `path`: the HTTP path of every single request that Capsule Proxy passes to the upstream

 `capsule_proxy_requests_total` counts the global requests that Capsule Proxy is passing to the upstream with the following labels.
-- `path`: the HTTP path of each single request that Capsule Proxy passes to the upstream
+- `path`: the HTTP path of every single request that Capsule Proxy passes to the upstream
 - `status`: the HTTP status code of the request

 > Example output of the metrics: